 Check the battery

 The easiest way to check the battery level of your AirPods is to put them back in the case and hold them up to your iPhone or iPad with the lid open.
 A message will automatically pop up displaying the current charge of both the AirPods and their carry case.
+Or, you can quickly glance at your AirPods’ battery life in the battery widget.
 On Apple Watch, tap the battery icon from Control Center and any connected AirPods will display their charge level.

 Oh, and don’t forget you can recharge the buds on the go by popping them back in the case for a few minutes!